How 40 Famous Dishes Got Their Famous Names

 The Salisbury steak got its name from Dr. James Henry Salisbury, a 19th-century physician who first served it to Civil War soldiers during a study.
 Salisbury used the dish—which is basically ground beef shaped like a steak with potatoes and gravy—to treat chronic diarrhea among Union soldiers.

 Three decades after the war's end, Salisbury published a book in which he claimed that "lean beef, minced to break down any connective tissue and fully cooked, was the best and most easily digested food," according to Smithsonian Magazine.
 Salisbury initially referred to the dish as "muscle pulp of beef," but as it grew in popularity, its name thankfully evolved as well.

-You’re hardly alone if you thought Eggs Benedict were named after famed traitor Arnold Benedict or Pope Benedict XIII.
+You're hardly alone if you thought Eggs Benedict was named after famed traitor Arnold Benedict or Pope Benedict XIII.
 According to Atlas Obscura, this brunch staple got its name from Lemuel Benedict, a wealthy playboy of the Gilded Age who ordered the components of the meal on one (presumably hungover) morning at the Waldorf-Astoria Hotel.

 Benedict's original request included regular bacon instead of the Canadian bacon we've come to expect on today's menus.
 But the maître-d'hotel, Oscar Tschirky—the same man who came up with the Waldorf salad—tinkered with the recipe to create the dish as we know it.

 Nowadays, carpaccio can be made out of raw fish, vegetables, beef, and many other types of food.
 But the original and truest version is made of thinly sliced or pounded pieces of raw meat.